The Purge: Anarchy: Plot

 In 2023, as people across America prepare for the annual Purge, where all crimes are legalized, an anti-Purge resistance group formed by Carmelo Johns hacks into live feeds to denounce the NFFA.

-In Los Angeles, waitress Eva Sanchez returns home to her daughter Cali and terminally ill father Rico.
+In L.A., waitress Eva Sanchez returns home to her daughter Cali and terminally ill father Rico.
 As Eva and Cali prepare to barricade themselves, Rico slips out to a waiting limousine.
 He has offered to be killed by a wealthy family in exchange for money paid to Eva and Cali.
 Meanwhile, estranged married couple Shane and Liz visit a grocery store, only to be harassed by a masked gang of skateboarders and dirt bikers.
-Their car breaks down, having been tampered with by the biker gang.
+Their car breaks down after being tampered with by the biker gang.

 Off-duty LAPD sergeant Leo Barnes plots to kill Warren Grass.
 The day before the previous year's Purge, (Note: as depicted in The Purge (2013 film)) Warren struck Leo's son Nicholas while driving drunk, but was acquitted due to Nicholas dying on Purge night.
 Ignoring his ex-wife Janice's pleas, Leo loads up and drives out into the streets.

 As Liz and Shane try to find safer hiding places, the Purge commences.
 Eva and Cali notice NFFA paramilitary amassing in the street below, and the superintendent, Diego, enters her apartment.
 Diego is gunned down by a paramilitary platoon, which captures the women to offer them to their leader, Big Daddy.
 Leo passes by and rescues Eva and Cali after killing the troops and wounding Big Daddy.
 They find Shane and Liz hiding in Leo's car.
 The group flees just as Big Daddy fires at them.
 After Leo's car breaks down, the group flees on foot.

 As the group navigates the hostile streets, they find a paramilitary van surrounded by soldiers who were shot by the resistance fighters.
 After freeing Shane from a trap and taking guns from the abandoned truck, they head to the subways.
 They pass by a harmless homeless encampment, but soon after, find themselves being chased by a rampaging Pyrotechnic purging gang that invades the subway and sets the tunnel ablaze.
 Shane is wounded, but the group manages to escape after he and Liz destroy the gang's all-terrain vehicle and its propane tank with the salvaged guns.